 If your family is like the typical family, you wash a ton of clothes throughout the year.
-Consider the products you typically use when doing a given load of laundry – the detergent, and maybe a whitener, stain remover, fabric softener and dryer sheets.
+Consider the products you use when doing a given load of laundry – the detergent, and maybe a whitener, stain remover, fabric softener and dryer sheets.
 Did you know that those commercial products can contain ingredients which are highly toxic?
+Using laundry detergent alternatives such as DIY laundry detergent and wool dryer balls will make your home healthier.

 Are You A Do-It-Yourself Type of Person?

 You only need a few ingredients to make your own DIY laundry detergent.
-They typical ingredients are:
+The typical ingredients are:

 - Bar soap